MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 The Datascape scene has three major components: the **UI**, the **map**, and the **weather**.
 We knew that the weather effects would need all the GPU they could get, so we designed the UI and map to reduce overdraw.

 We reworked the UI several times to minimize the amount of overdraw.
-For components like glowing buttons and map overviews, we used more complex geometry rather than overlaying transparent art.
+For components like glowing buttons and map overviews, we chose to use more complex geometry rather than overlaying transparent art.

 For the map, we used a custom shader that [stripped out standard Unity features like shadows and complex lighting](../develop/unity/performance-recommendations-for-unity.md#optimal-lighting-settings).
 The custom shader replaced these features with a simple, single sun lighting model, and a custom fog calculation.
 This simple pixel shader freed up GPU cycles.

-We got both the UI and the map rendering at budget, so they didn't need any changes depending on the hardware.
+We got both the UI and the map to render at budget, so they didn't need any changes depending on the hardware.
 The weather visualization, especially the cloud rendering, was more challenging.

 ### Cloud data